HL7/fhir-gender-harmony/input/pagecontent/model.md

 <br clear="all" />

-Each of the Gender Harmony model sub-elements described below are sex or gender information that may be context-dependent; in essence a sex and/or gender context type.
+The Gender Harmony model sub-elements described below are sex or gender information that may be context-dependent; in essence a sex and/or gender context type.
 Some of these types are multi-valued based in part on the need for independent, occasionally co-occurring, values